Introduction

 Scala keyboard mapping

 Helio can load Scala keyboard mapping(s), including multichannel mappings which consist of a set of single mapping files with the same name followed by an underscore and a channel number.
-When you pick a .kbm file, Helio will search for “same_name_*.kbm” files to try to determine whether or not there are multiple channels’ mappings, and try to load them all.
+When you pick a .kbm file, Helio will search for “same_name_*.kbm” files to try to determine whether or not there are multiple channel mappings, and try to load them all.

 Helio keyboard mapping format

-Let’s start with an example.
-The entire multi-channel mapping for Pianoteq 31-EDO could be written like this:
+Let’s start with an example: the entire multi-channel mapping for Pianoteq 31-EDO could be written like this:

-0:0/14,31+ 31:0/15,31+ 62:0/16,31+ 93:0/1,31+ 124:0/2,31+ 155:0/3,31+ 186:0/4,31+ 217:0/5,31+ 248:0/6,31+ 279:0/7,31+ 310:0/8,31+
+0/1:0/14,31+ 31:0/15,31+ 62:0/16,31+ 93:0/1,31+ 124:0/2,31+ 155:0/3,31+ 186:0/4,31+ 217:0/5,31+ 248:0/6,31+ 279:0/7,31+ 310:0/8,31+

 Which reads:

-Similarly, the 22-EDO Pianoteq mapping would look like this:
+Source channel can be omitted, since you probably only need channel 1.
+E.g., the 22-EDO Pianoteq mapping would look like this:

 0:0/14,22+ 22:0/15,22+ 44:0/16,22+ 66:0/1,22+ 88:0/2,22+ 110:0/3,22+ 132:0/4,22+ 154:0/5,22+ 176:0/6,22+ 198:0/7,22+ 220:0/8,22+